-- 4. Where permission from external stakeholders are required for research to commence, such documentation needs to accompany the RECA application.
-For example, where research is to be conducted in areas under CapeNature or SANParks management, the relevant permits need to be attached.
-In cases where the application involves a request for use of secondary data or samples previously collected, then details of the original ethics permits need to be provided. - 5.
-All application forms are available on the website of the Office for Research Development https://rcd.mandela.ac.za/Research-Ethics/Research-Ethics-Committee-Animal-(REC-A).
-Projects can fall under one of three categories, each with their own application form; - a.
-'Application for Approval (Research)': Any activity involving the acquisition, keeping or use of live animals for a research study, requires completion of this form and submission for approval to REC-A. - b.
+- a.
+'Application for Approval (Research)': Any activity involving the acquisition, keeping or use of live animals or collection of animal parts primarily for a research study, requires completion of this form and submission for approval to REC-A. - b.
 'Application for Approval (Practical)': Any activity involving the acquisition, keeping or use of live animals for practical work, requires completion of this form and submission for approval to REC-A. - c.
 'Application for External sample collection': Application for the use of animal samples collected externally. - d.
-'Application to use external data': Application to use secondary data, that was collected previously for a different project.
+'Application to use External data': Application for the use of existing research data that were collected externally.

-Note that for c and d, samples should have been obtained in an ethical manner and the animal procedures that lead to the samples/data being collected should be known and explained (accompanied by an ethical clearance number for the project on the animals).
+Note that for c and d, samples/data should have been obtained in an ethical manner and the animal procedures that lead to the samples/data being collected should be known and explained (accompanied by an ethical clearance number for the project on the animals).

-- 6. All applications to be submitted electronically, signed by all relevant parties) to be handed in at the Office of Research Development (room 1315, 13th floor, Main Building, South Campus) and electronic copies to be sent to lmtiaz.khan@mandela.ac.za.
-RD will screen the application, allocate a reference number and forward it to the REC-A Secretary for inclusion on the next meeting's agenda. - 7.
-Applications will be sent electronically to all RECA members at least a week prior to the following RECA meeting.
-To facilitate the review process, the chairperson or delegated member may contact the applicant prior to the start of the review process to request additional information or clarification. - 8.
+- 8. Applications will be sent electronically to all REC-A members at least a week prior to the following REC-A meeting.
+To facilitate the review process, the chairperson or delegated member may contact the applicant prior to the start of the review process to request additional information or clarification. - 9.
 The chairperson may, at his/her discretion, consult an external reviewer for a particular protocol should he/she not believe the necessary expertise exists in the committee.
-The external reviewer will be requested to make a written report available to the chairperson prior to the meeting. - 9.
-The REC-A appoints a designated member to be available for consultation with the PRP/PI in order to advise regarding the implementation of the recommendations. - 10.
-In extra-ordinary circumstances the Chairperson can request that an application be electronically circulated for consideration and approval.
-Once electronically approved, the resolution will be noted at a REC-A meeting.
+The external reviewer will be requested to make a written report available to the chairperson prior to the meeting.
+To protect intellectual property, researchers' interests, and to permit committee members to speak freely and frankly, a confidentiality statement must be signed before access to information is granted to co-opted members or external consultants. - 10.
+The REC-A appoints a designated member to be available for consultation with the PRP/PI in order to advise regarding the implementation of the recommendations. - 11.
+In extra-ordinary circumstances the Chairperson can request that an application be electronically circulated for consideration and approval outside of scheduled committee meeting dates.
+Once electronically approved, the resolution will be noted at the next scheduled REC-A meeting. - 12.
+Should the animal use component of a project be conducted at another institution, the applicant will need to obtain ethical clearance from that institution, as well as from the RECA. - 13.
+Amendments to accepted applications require a written motivation and changes to the original application should be made via MEOS.
+Such changes should clearly be closely aligned to the original application, alternatively a separate application will be required. - 14.
+Researchers should inform the Chairperson as soon as possible of any adverse events or unforeseen deviation from the approved protocol.
+This should be done within one week of the incident, otherwise researchers need to justify any delays.
+A detailed report also needs to be submitted via MEOS.
+Where deemed necessary, the Chairperson may temporarily suspend approval of the project pending investigation.

-- 11. Should the animal use component of a project be conducted at another institution, the applicant will need to obtain ethical clearance from that institution, as well as from the NMU-RECA. - 12.
-Amendments to accepted applications require a written motivation and changes highlighted on the original application.
-Such changes should clearly be closely aligned to the original application, alternatively a separate application will be required. - 13.
-The REC-A Secretary will notify applicants (PRP/PI) electronically of meeting resolutions.
+15. The REC-A Secretariat will notify applicants (PRP/PI) electronically of meeting resolutions.

-2. Meeting procedures and RECA membership
+2. Meeting procedures and REC-A membership

-To ensure that the meetings of the Nelson Mandela University Animal Research Ethics Committee (NMU-RECA) meet national standards and that all parties are aware of the processes followed.
+To ensure that the meetings of the REC-A meet national standards and that all parties are aware of the processes followed.